honey-team/ufpy/examples/upair.md

 ## Introduction

-UDeque is class which is simplifying working with deque.
+UDeque is class which is simplifying working with pair.
 It has many methods, properties, magic methods.

 Firstly, import `UPair` from `ufpy`